mcellteam/cellblender_tutorials/gamer.rst

 - Return to the GAMer tab and choose the **Boundary Marker** tool

   - Add a new boundary (**+** button).
-By clicking on the color swatch, you can select the color you wish to represent the Cytosol.
+By clicking on the color swatch, you can select the color you wish to represent the **Cytosol**.
 The color only serves as a visual aid to help you mark.
 Set the color to green.
   - Change the name of the boundary to **Cytosol**.
   - Enter **Edit Mode** [**Tab**] and choose **Face** select mode and begin selecting all faces of the cytosol.
 Clicking each face is very arduous!
 For